 Those looking to explore Paris during Easter, you're in for a treat because most of the attractions like Eiffel Tower, Louvre, Centre Pompidou, Grevin Paris Wax Museum, Guimet Museum of Asian Arts and a few more are open through the weekend.
 Make sure you buy tickets in advance as they sell like hot cakes during the holiday season.

-How to Celebrate Easter in Paris
+How to celebrate Easter in Paris

 2. Indulge in an authentic Easter lunch on Seine River